blakecodes/Live-vs-Local/README.md

   - Fetch all lvl elements with a method
   - Remove necessity of using the lvl-target tag for src and links
   - Improve accessibility for other elements
+  - Implement useage inside of other JS files.

 #### Basic Setup: